-I would say 1) Only men could act, not 2) Only men could play.
-But is number 2) OK?
-I would choose 1) because there is no object.
+I would choose number 1 because there is no object.
 What would a native speaker do? and Why?

 Only men performed on stage.